openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

 ``--link <LINK>``
   The link to external data associated with the alarm

+``--sort-by <SORT BY FIELDS>``
+  Fields to sort by as a comma separated list.
+Valid values are alarm_id, alarm_definition_id, state, severity, lifecycle_state, link, state_updated_timestamp, updated_timestamp, created_timestamp.
+Fields may be followed by "asc" or "desc", ex "severity desc", to set the direction of sorting.

 ``--offset <OFFSET LOCATION>``
   The offset used to paginate the return data.